alexiswl/lifx-tomato-clock/README.md

 mkdir --mode=700 ~/.lifx
 ```
 Then add in a file to this directory named 'lifx.yaml' and update accordingly.
+You may copy the file in `templates` for convenience.

 ```
 $ cat ~/.lifx/lifx.yaml